marciogameiro/ODEBookCode/README.md

 # ODEBookCode
-Jupyter Notebooks with Julia code for EDO Book
+This repository providesJupyter Notebooks with Julia code for EDO Book.